Mandala: The UFO Incident

-Mandala: The UFO Incident (Previously: Mysore Masala) is an upcoming science fiction action film directed by Ajay Sarpeshkar.
-The film stars Anant Nag, Prakash Belawadi, Sharmiela Mandre, Samyukta Hornad, Kiran Srinivas with support from Sudha Belawadi, Dimpy Fadhya, Neenasam Ashwath, Mandeep Rai, Spoorthi Gumaste, Naresh Narasimhan, Kiran Naik and Samanvita Shetty.
-The film explores science fiction in an Indian context touching upon heritage and its conservation.
+Mandala: The UFO Incident (previously titled as Mysore Masala: The UFO Incident) is a 2023 Indian Kannada-language science fiction action film directed by Ajay Sarpeshkar.
+The film stars Anant Nag, Prakash Belawadi, Kiran Srinivas, Sharmiela Mandre, and Samyukta Hornad with Mandeep Roy, Sudha Belawadi, Neenasam Ashwath and Kiran Naik in supporting roles.
+The film explores science fiction as a tangent to the Roswell incident, and in an Indian context touching upon heritage and its conservation.